→ THURSDAY 25/4• 18h exhibition and book launch

 • Mark Fell

-Fell presents the 85th version of Multistability(2010) - an ongoing series of microtemporal works, initiated in 2010 with an inaugural release on Raster Noton.
+Fell presents the eighty-fifth version of Multistability(2010) - an ongoing series of microtemporal works, initiated in 2010 with an inaugural release on Raster-Noton.
 This collection of works shifted the emphasis of Fell’s practice from his earlier explorations of house music’s aesthetic vocabulary (circa 1998) to his later radical deconstructions of its rhythmic foundations, and forms a bridge to his more recent work with acoustic performers and explorations of non-European musical practices.
 For the pieces presented here, Fell uses a series of overly simplistic algorithmic approaches to pattern generation, which result in complex and dynamically evolving timing systems.

 → SATURDAY 27/4